-We recognise the increased environmental concerns over wood sources, and our primary supply partner holds both PEFC (Programme for the Endorsement of Forest Certification schemes) and FSC (Forest Stewardship Council) Chain of Custody certifications.
+We recognise the increased environmental concerns over wood sources, and our three primary supply partners hold FSC (Forest Stewardship Council) Chain of Custody certifications.

-These schemes provide assurance mechanisms to us that the wood and paper products that we source are produced in a sustainable way.
-Products carrying FSC or PEFC labels are independently certified to assure consumers that they come from forests that are managed to meet the social, economic and ecological needs of present and future generations.
+This scheme provides assurance mechanisms to us that the wood and paper products that we source are produced in a sustainable way.
+Products carrying FSC labels are independently certified to assure consumers that they come from forests that are managed to meet the social, economic and ecological needs of present and future generations.

 Chain of Custody certification is the unbroken path which products take from the forest to the consumer, including all stages of manufacturing, transportation and distribution.
 This means that we can offer you the added reassurance and peace of mind about the source of the timber in our products.

 For bespoke framing, we recommend UV blocking glass in order to protect your valued items, but there are a number of options, including tint-free, anti-reflective (AR), and plain float glass.

 AR glass should be considered if you are hanging the picture in a brightly lit area, near a light source, or in direct sunlight, whilst UV glass will protect against fading.